vercel/next.js/packages/third-parties/README.md

 }
 ```

-To get a better idea of how these components work, take a look at this [demo](https://test-next-script-housseindjirdeh.vercel.app/).
+To get a better idea of how these components work, take a look at this [demo](https://test-next-script-housseindjirdeh.vercel.app/). <!--- TODO: Replace with a better demo page -->